Paleontology in Oregon: Professional work

 Edward Drinker Cope, whose rivalry with Marsh spurred the "Bone Wars" of the late nineteenth century, also collected fossils in Oregon.
 His findings from the state are described in his book Vertebrata of the Tertiary Formations of the West.

 In the present day, Oregon State University and the University of Oregon both maintain active research programs in paleontology.
 Oregon State University's Terry Lab, under the supervision of Rebecca Terry, produces research into paleoecology and Quaternary climate change.
 The University of Oregon's Vertebrate Paleontology Lab, under the supervision of Samantha Hopkins and Edward Davis, focuses on Oregon's extinct mammals.
 The University of Oregon's paleontology faculty also includes Greg Retallack, who studies fossilized soils.
 Many of the finds described above were collected, described, and analyzed by researchers in these programs and their predecessors.

-John Day Fossil Beds National Monument, managed by the National Park Service, has also been employing paleontologists on staff since the 1980s.The current Paleontology Program Mannager is Dr. Nicholas Famoso.
+John Day Fossil Beds National Monument, managed by the National Park Service, has also been employing paleontologists on staff since the 1980s.The current Paleontology Program Manager is Dr. Nicholas Famoso.
 Recent research from the park includes volcano ecology, radiometric dating, gis applications, systematic paleontology, and mammal paleoecology.

 The Oregon state legislature declared the species Metasequoia occidentalis to be Oregon's official state fossil in a resolution passed in 2005.